Deus1704/Yearbook25/README.md

 # Yearbook25 Frontend

-This repository contains the frontend code for the Yearbook25 application.
+This repository contains the frontend-only code for the Yearbook25 application.
 It provides a user interface for viewing and interacting with profiles, messages, confessions, and memories.

 ## Technologies Used